emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 As a running example throughout this guide, I'll be using a small interpreter for a subset of the :term:`Scheme` programming language.
-I'll be quoting the relevant sections of code as needed, but you may find it helpful to experiment with this interpeter yourself, in either of its versions:
+I'll be quoting the relevant sections of code as needed, but you may find it helpful to experiment with this interpreter yourself, in either of its versions:

 :download:`scheme-malloc.c <../../../example/scheme/scheme-malloc.c>`